h2oai/h2ogpt/docs/FAQ.md

 ### Adding Models

-You can choose any Hugging Face model or quantized GGML model file in h2oGPT.
+You can choose any Hugging Face model or quantized GGUF model file in h2oGPT.
 Hugging Face models are automatically downloaded to the Hugging Face .cache folder (in home folder).

 #### Hugging Face